thialfi17/Soduko-Solver/README.md

-# Soduko-Solver
+# Sudoku-Solver
-An attempt at making a C++ soduko solver.
+An attempt at making a C++ sudoku solver.